-- Unscrew & Remove the DC Voltage Input Plug from the Power Input Header - Install the DC Power Cables into the Plug (observing polarity). - Plug the Voltage Input Plug back into the Power Input Header. - Tightening torque for the terminal block power plug is 0.5 Nm/0.368 Pound Foot. - Verify the Power LED stays ON (GREEN).
+- Unscrew & Remove the DC Voltage Input Plug from the Power Input Header - Install the DC Power Cables into the Plug (observing polarity). - For best results keep the power cable length to a maximum of one (1) meter. - Plug the Voltage Input Plug back into the Power Input Header. - Tightening torque for the terminal block power plug is 0.5 Nm/0.368 Pound Foot. - Verify the Power LED stays ON (GREEN).

 Note: Only 1 power supply must be connected to power for minimal operation.
-For redundant power operation, V_1 and V_2 inputs must be connected to separate DC Voltage sources.
+For redundant power operation, $V_1$ and $V_2$ inputs must be connected to separate DC Voltage sources.
 This device will draw current from both sources simultaneously.
 Use 16-28 gauge wire when connecting to the power supply.

-Recommended 24V DC Power Supplies, similar to: N-Tron's P/N NTPS-24-5
+Recommended 24V DC Power Supplies, similar to: N-Tron's P/N NTPS-24-3